Innovation to Commercialization (I2C) Fellowship

 What is unique about the new I2C Summer Fellowship?

 INVO has hosted a number of student interns in the past in an ad hoc manner.
 This new fellowship provides a mechanism to formalize the involvement of students and financially supports the students who are interested in learning more about innovation and commercialization.
-McCormick, Kellogg, Law School and Feinberg are sponsoring their own summer fellows.
+McCormick, Kellogg, Pritzker, Feinberg, and Weinberg are sponsoring their own summer fellows.

 What kind of experience will each fellow receive?
 What are some potential projects?

 The I2C fellows will have an opportunity to work on the commercialization of various Northwestern technologies.
 Projects vary from year to year.
 Some I2C fellows are interested in using the fellowship as a way to explore Northwestern technologies and potentially start a new venture, while others are interested in gaining exposure to the legal and business aspects of commercializing a university technology.

 Experiences for each fellow varies.
 However, general project types include:

 - Identify and screen new inventions disclosed by Northwestern inventors